flipperdevices/flipperzero-firmware/README.md

 ## TODO or LIMITATIONS

 * TODO
-  * configurable UART pin and baudrate (Right now is hardcored using 16/17 and 38400)
+  * configurable UART pin and baudrate (Right now is hardcored using `15/16 aka.
+C1/C0` and 38400)
     * baudrate bigger than 38400 will case data lost
   * other method for flipper zero to communicate.
 * limitations